fabricetriboix/eurus-aws/docs/HowToUse.md

 ## Bootstrap

 The first step is to create backends (S3 and DynamoDB table) for the Terraform states.
 This has to be done manually.
+There will be one bucket and one DynamoDB table per AWS account.

 If the account where you want to deploy is different from the account from where you have credentials, you might first need to run something